Eric Bashaw, MS MBA CHMM

 Vice President, Corporate Sustainability at Ecolab

 Emilio Tenuta’s 30-year tenure at Ecolab, includes 25 years of technical and marketing management experience in various industries including Food and Beverage, Pharmaceutical, Lodging, Healthcare, Primary Metals and Automotive.
 He is actively involved in advancing global sustainability practices, with a significant focus on water stewardship.
-In partnership with Trucost – and a multi-stakeholder advisory group – Tenuta led development of the Water Risk Monetizer, industry’s first financial modeling tool to assess water-related risks.
+In partnership with Trucost – and a multi-stakeholder advisory group – Tenuta led development of the Water Risk Monetizer, the industry’s first financial modeling tool to assess water-related risks.
 Over the past four years, Tenuta has forged strong partnerships with a number of NGO’s to support management of water and energy risks in the industrial sector, including the World Wildlife Fund, Alliance for Water Stewardship, UN CEO Water Mandate, The Nature Conservancy and World Economic Forum.

 President & CEO, The Water Council